lucasbatiiista/gulp-config/README.md

 # gulp-config
-Default Gulp configuration with Browser Sync
+Default Gulp configuration with Browser Sync and PHP Support